rohitsingh-23/spacevue/README.md

 ### Features

-For the first time when user opens the link user will be redirected to login page.
+1. For the first time when user opens the link user will be redirected to login page.

-After successful login user will be redirected to home page wher user can find the detials in tabular form with sorting and filtering it is done by library ag-grid-react.
+2. After successful login user will be redirected to home page wher user can find the detials in tabular form with sorting and filtering functionality.
+It is done by package "ag-grid-react".

+3. On homepage User can see the successful missions in green color row and failed misssions in red color row

-User can also download the filtered data in csv formate with "Export Data Button"
+4. User can also download the filtered data in csv formate with "Export Data Button"

-At the bottom of the page we can see a the pi chart where it shows the price distribution of a company on a particular missions by clicking on Click Me Button.
+5. User can see the details with the help of chart by clicking on "See Chart" button.

+6. After clicking on See Chart button of a particular company user can see three types of chart.
+    a.
+Number of rockets over the year.
+    b.
+Budget over the year.
+    c.
+Price distribution over the year.

-When user clicks logout button user will be logged out and again redirected to login page.
+7. When user clicks logout button user will be logged out and redirected to login page.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.